Henriad

 In Shakespearean scholarship, the Henriad refers to a group of William Shakespeare's history plays depicting the rise of the English kings.
 It is sometimes used to refer to a group of four plays (a tetralogy), but some sources and scholars use the term to refer to eight plays.
 In the 19th century, Algernon Charles Swinburne used the term to refer to three plays, but that use is not current.

 In one sense, the Henriad refers to: Richard II; Henry IV, Part 1; Henry IV, Part 2; and Henry V – with the implication that these four plays are Shakespeare's epic, and that Prince Hal, who later becomes Henry V, is the epic hero.
 (This group may also be referred to as the "second tetralogy" or "second Henriad".)

-In a more inclusive meaning, the Henriad refers to eight plays: the tetralogy mentioned above (Richard II; Henry IV, Part 1; Henry IV, Part 2; and Henry V), plus four plays that were written earlier, based on the civil wars now known as The Wars of the Roses – Henry VI, Part 1; Henry VI, Part 2; Henry VI, Part 3; and Richard III.
+In a more inclusive meaning, the Henriad refers to eight plays: the tetralogy mentioned above, plus four plays that were written earlier, based on the civil wars now known as The Wars of the Roses – Henry VI, Part 1; Henry VI, Part 2; Henry VI, Part 3; and Richard III.

 The second tetralogy

-The term Henriad was popularized by Alvin Kernan in his 1969 article, "The Henriad: Shakespeare’s Major History Plays" to suggest that the four plays of the second tetralogy (Richard II; Henry IV, Part 1; Henry IV, Part 2; and Henry V), when considered together as a group, or a dramatic tetralogy, have coherence and characteristics that are the primary qualities associated with literary epic: "large-scale heroic action involving many men and many activities tracing the movement of a nation or people through violent change from one condition to another."
+The term Henriad was popularised by Alvin Kernan in his 1969 article, "The Henriad: Shakespeare's Major History Plays" to suggest that the four plays of the second tetralogy (Richard II; Henry IV, Part 1; Henry IV, Part 2; and Henry V), when considered together as a group, or a dramatic tetralogy, have coherence and characteristics that are the primary qualities associated with literary epic: "large-scale heroic action involving many men and many activities tracing the movement of a nation or people through violent change from one condition to another."
 In this context Kernan sees the four plays as analogous to Homer's Iliad, Virgil's Aeneid, Voltaire's Henriade, and Milton's Paradise Lost.
 The action of the Henriad follows the dynastic, cultural and psychological journey that England traveled as it left the medieval world with Richard II and moved on to Henry V and the Renaissance.
 Politically and socially the Henriad represents a "movement from feudalism and hierarchy to the national state and individualism".
 Kernan similarly discusses the Henriad in psychological, spatial, temporal, and mythical terms.
 "In mythical terms," he says, "the passage is from a garden world to a fallen world."
 This group of plays has recurring characters and settings.
-However, there is no evidence that these plays were written with the intention that they be considered as a group.
+However, there is no evidence that these plays were written with the intention that they be considered a group.

 The character Falstaff is introduced in Henry IV, pt.
-1, he returns in Henry IV, pt.
-2, and he dies early in Henry V. Falstaff represents the tavern world, a world which Prince Hal will leave behind.
+1, returns in Henry IV, pt.
+2, and dies early in Henry V. Falstaff represents the tavern world, a world which Prince Hal will leave behind.
 (This group of three plays is occasionally dubbed the "Falstaffiad" by Harold Bloom and others.)